zer0origin/pdf-web-service/readme.md

 ## Toast Notification Endpoint
 The server provides a dedicated endpoint that enables toast-style notifications.
 These are managed across **all active sessions and users**.
 This allows for system-wide alerts, updates, and feedback messages without requiring full page reloads.
+This system is optional, the application should work flawlessly without a connect to the endpoint.
+However automatic reloads might not always work as intended.

 ## Development
 ```bash